Montepulciano, one of the most beautiful hamlets in Tuscany

 Piazza Grande, the heart of Montepulciano

-Piazza Grande (Big Square), the political and religious center of the city, is the seat of the most important buildings .
-Here we find the Duomo (Cathedral), the Palazzo Comunale (Town Hall) and the buildings of Nobili-Tarugi and of Monte Contucci.
+The Piazza Grande in Montepulciano is one of the most beautiful in all of Tuscany.
+Political and religious center of the city, is the seat of the most important buildings.
+Here we find the Duomo (Cathedral), the Palazzo Comunale (Town Hall), Palazzo del Capitano, Palazzo Nobili-Tarugi and Palazzo Contucci.

-The cathedral was built between the 1592 and the 1630.
-This large church has a facade, unfinished, with three portals and three windows.
-The Interior has the shape of a Latin cross and is divided into three naves.
-On the left of the church stands the massive Bell Tower built for the Church of Santa Maria during the fifteenth century.
+The Cathedral of Montepulciano was built between 1594 and 1680, where the Pieve di Santa Maria previously stood.
+The Church has a Latin cross plan divided into three naves; the facade has unfortunately remained unfinished but the best is inside.
+On the left of the church stands the massive bell tower built for the parish church of Santa Maria during the fifteenth century.

 Palazzo Comunale